NothingLeftofMe/NothingLeftofMe/README.md

 - 👋 Hi, I’m @NothingLeftofMe
 - 👀 I’m interested in making Mastodon more accessible to the online diabled community by providing feedback on Mastodon.
-- Contact me at @NothingLeftOfMe@mastodon.online
+- Contact me  on Mastodon a:  @NothingLeftOfMe@mastodon.online